Here's What Lunar New Year Red Envelopes Are All About

-Lunar New Year is around the corner, this year falling on February 5.
-On this day, the year of the dog closes and we will begin the year of the pig — the twelfth sign of the Chinese zodiac, signifying wealth and prosperity.
+Lunar New Year is around the corner, this year falling on January 22.
+On this day, the year of the tiger closes and we will begin the year of the rabbit — the fourth sign of the Chinese zodiac, signifying peace, longevity, and positivity.

 But regardless of the year, the Chinese New Year celebration has another financial component that you may have heard of before: the red envelope.